kazeem-okunnu/kazeem-okunnu/README.md

 🚀 I’ve built a range of projects including:
 - **AI PDF Reader** – A full-stack AI-powered tool for reading and Interacting with PDFs
-- **AI Newsletter Creator** – Automates newsletter generation with OpenAI APIs
+- **AI Newsletter Creator** – Automates newsletter generation with GeminiAI APIs
 - **Room Booking App** – Airbnb-inspired platform for listings and reservations
 - **Chat App** – Real-time messaging app built with React and Appwrite
 - **Movie Search App** – Dynamic movie search using an external API